samba2/my_courses/design_for_non_designers/heuristic_evaluation.md

 - group of people
 - go through the heuristics
 - look fo instances of design that violate the 10 heuristics
-- then get to getter and compare
+- then get together and compare
 - decide what is most important to go forward

 # Understanding